Enumerations

 Last updated

 Enumerations (French: énumération / Dutch: opsomming / German: Aufzähung) are used to create lists of items.
-Depending on the applicable styling settings for enumerations and the content of each item, those items will then be formatted either as an “inline” list of items, or as a bullet-list, as shown in the next example:
+Depending on the applicable and the content of each item, those items will then be formatted either as an “inline” list of items, or as a bullet-list, as shown in the next example:

 You may wonder why you would want to use the special enumeration code, instead of manually typing in the items.
 The benefits of using the special codes include: